-Figure 8: Who provides single-family curbside collection service?
+Figure 9: How are single-family households enrolled in recycling service?

 Figure 10: Who is the lead agency for the hauler contract?
 (CA only)

 Figure 11: Is there a separate MRF contract (different than a hauler contract)?
 (CA only)

 Figure 12: Who is the lead agency for the separate MRF contract?
 (CA only)